oqtane/oqtane.docs/src/pages/guides/extensions/best-practices/use-nuget-for-dependencies.md

-# Oqtane Dev Best Practices: Use NuGet for Oqtane Dependencies
+# Oqtane Dev Best Practices: Use Nuget for Oqtane Dependencies

 > [!IMPORTANT]
 > The [recommended structure](create-solutions-for-each-extension.md)